e-caste/WA1-exam1-car-rental/README.md

 ## Known warnings
 You may see in the console some warnings related to the `AutosizeInput` and `Select` components of the `react-select` library, used in the `CarsList` component, due to its use of some deprecated code.
 This has been tested to not impact the functionality of the web application in any tangible way.

+When the authentication cookie gets deleted, either at user logout or at expiration time, a warning will be logged to the console.
+This has been ignored following a professor's reply on Slack.